-If you plan on starting a spice business or want to make custom spice blend for your business, then it’s important to invest in your own spice business equipment.
-Just like other wholesale restaurant supplies, spices and herbs are an important part of every restaurant menu.
+If you plan on starting a spice business or want to make a custom spice blend for your business, then it’s important to invest in your own spice business equipment.
+Just like other wholesale restaurant supplies, wholesale spices, and herbs are an important part of every restaurant menu.

 Key Takeaway: From spice grinding machines to industrial spice mixers, there is an equipment for every stage of the spice production process.
 If a baker can spend money on bakery equipment, a cheesemonger on cheese equipment, and a wholesale popcorn maker on popcorn equipment, then a spice maker should invest in the proper spice making equipment.

 Now, it may be a bit expensive to buy all of these spice manufacturing equipment and spice machines at once, especially when you are just starting out your wholesale spice business.
 However, like buying bulk spices and herbs, purchasing spice equipment, in the long run, will help you save money and maximize profits.